ONSTAGE AND IN THE PIT

-MUSIC DIRECTOR – Conductor Nicola Luisotti is San Francisco Opera’s music director.
-He is responsible for the Company’s musical values and is a key member of the artistic team determining programming and casting.
+MUSIC DIRECTOR – Conductor Eun Sun Kim is San Francisco Opera’s music director.
+She is responsible for the Company’s musical values and is a key member of the artistic team determining programming and casting.

 STAGE DIRECTOR – The person responsible for interpreting the dramatic elements of a musical score or libretto.
 They shape the drama onstage and the interactions between characters.

 STAGE MANAGER – From the first rehearsal to the final show, a stage manager provides support to the director, cast and production team to ensure every aspect of a production runs as intended.
 During a performance, they coordinate entrances and exits of performers and call technical cues such as lighting changes or movement of scenery.

 DRAMATURG – Most frequently used in Europe, dramaturgs deal with the research, development and selection of operas and their editions, as well as researching libretti.

 PROMPTER – A prompter gives singers the opening words of each of their phrases, a fraction of a second early, sometimes with hand gestures as cues.
 Working from a prompter’s box at the front of the stage and visible only to performers, their prompts are mouthed silently or said in a half-voice audible only on stage.